'CNN' Legal Analyst Suggests Donald Trump Is A Racist

 CNN legal analyst Jeffrey Toobin says he believes that Donald Trump disproportionally attacks people of color in his rants on Twitter and in random statements.
-The Harvard educated lawyer refrains from calling Trump a racist but talks about racism behavior.
+The Harvard educated lawyer refrains from calling Trump a racist but talks about racist behavior.

 TMZ says that the CNN analyst stopped to chat at LAX yesterday and says it seems more than coincidental, and it’s all become transparent lately when Trump called Toobin’s colleague at CNN, Don Lemon, dumb after he aired an interview with LeBron James, who was also called dumb by the president.
 Trump also criticized the intellect of Representative Maxine Waters whom he called a “low IQ person.”